 Toronto is as cosmopolitan as they come.
 To newcomers, Toronto may seem like just another big city.
 Downtown is dotted with skyscrapers, the city's streets are bustling with people on the go and the public transportation system is top-notch.
 But lift up the hood of Canada's biggest city and you'll find there's more to the eye than an amazing skyline.
 Toronto is considered one of the most culturally diverse cities in the world, with more than half the population born outside of the city.
 Toronto houses 200 ethnic groups that speak upward of 140 different languages, making this Ontario destination a world all its own.
-With Greek Town, Little Italy, Koreatown and Chinatown all within city limits, travelers may feel as if they've seen more than a couple worlds after a visit to Toronto.
-Mix that in with Canada's famous hospitality and charm and you’ve got yourself a relaxed big city experience, without skimping on the vibrancy.
+With Greektown, Little Italy, Koreatown and Chinatown all within city limits, travelers may feel as if they've seen more than a couple of countries after a visit to Toronto.

-Toronto is big in more ways than one.
-The city is home to one of the tallest freestanding towers in the world, the CN Tower.
-It is also the site of the world's largest underground shopping mall, PATH, and the place where you'll find the longest street in the world: Yonge Street.
+The city is also home to one of the tallest freestanding towers in the world, the CN Tower, and the world's largest underground shopping mall, PATH.
 But aside from visiting its biggest attractions, Toronto should be experienced like any other big city: sipping a cocktail in a corner restaurant, browsing multicultural shops on quirky neighborhood blocks and hopping on and off the subway for a night on the town.

 It should go without saying that one of the world's most multicultural cities holds the same distinction for its dining scene.
 There are so many foodie enclaves worth exploring here that you may have to plan another trip or two to sample the city's robust palate.
-Not only does Toronto have a Little Italy but there's also three Chinatowns, a Koreatown, a Greektown, as well as a Little Iran in North York and Little Portugal about 2 miles west of downtown.
-What's more, the Bazaar neighborhood serves up some top-notch Indian and Middle Eastern fare, especially at Lahore Tikka House.
-Roncesvalles Village (also often referred to as Little Poland), is known for its Eastern European eateries and independent coffee shops, not to mention its popular annual Little Poland festival.
+Not only does Toronto have a Little Italy but there's also Chinatown, a Koreatown, a Greektown, as well as a Little Iran in North York and Little Portugal about 2 miles west of downtown.
+What's more, the Bazaar neighborhood serves up some top-notch Indian and Middle Eastern fare.
+Roncesvalles Village (formerly referred to as Little Poland), is known for its Eastern European eateries and independent coffee shops, not to mention its popular annual Little Poland festival in September.
 Luckily, no matter which area of town you choose to visit, locals assure that good food isn't hard to come by in this city.

 Those looking for a one-stop-shop should focus their appetites on two locales: the St. Lawrence Market in Old Town and the Kensington Market.
 The St. Lawrence Market is a big foodie hot spot, not to mention a Torontonian institution that sells a delectable mix of Canadian classics and international dishes.
 You can't leave without sampling a traditional peameal bacon sandwich at Carousel Bakery, or stopping by the locally beloved Churrascos, a Portuguese stall famous for its chicken.
 There's also St. Urbain Bagel Bakery, which serves bagels baked in a wood-burning oven, Buster's Sea Cove (get the fish and chips) and Uno Mustachio (try the veal and eggplant parmigiana sandwich).

 Kensington Market is a microcosm of Toronto's vast dining scene, to say the least.
 Take a trip down some of the neighborhood's central thoroughfares and you're sure to find the most unlikely of neighbors.
 Rasta Pasta, a Jamaican-Italian fusion eatery sits next to Seven Lives, which sells California-style tacos, on Kensington Avenue.
-One block over, Torito Tapas Bar shares the street with the vegan Urban Herbivore, Wanda's Pie in the Sky shop and Otto's Berlin Döner, which sells Berlin-style doner kebabs.
-There's also a variety of Asian fare, including Korean, Chinese and Vietnamese restaurants all within a two block radius of each other near the main Spadina Avenue.
+One block over, try vegan Urban Herbivore, Wanda's Pie in the Sky shop and Otto's Berlin Döner, which sells Berlin-style doner kebabs and currywurst.
+There's also a variety of Asian fare, including Korean, Chinese and Vietnamese restaurants all within a two-block radius of each other near the main Spadina Avenue.

 The best way to get around Toronto is by public transportation.
 The Toronto Transit Commission (TTC) runs three modes – subway, streetcar and bus – which operate extensive routes throughout the city and suburbs.
 You will need a token or a pass to travel on TTC; day and week passes allow for unlimited rides on all three forms of public transport.
 The subway also connects the city to the Toronto Pearson International Airport (YYZ), as do taxis.
-However, you can expect to pay around CA$50 to CA$60 (about $36 to $43) for a cab, while the subway will cost just CA$3.25.See details for Getting Around
+However, you can expect to pay around CA$50 to CA$70 (about $38 to $54) for a cab, while the subway will cost just CA$3.25 (around $2.50).See details for Getting Around

 Search for the best flight deals across Orbitz, Expedia, Kayak and more.